YNAB tree logoAustralian flag

 Now, it’s time to align the ‘Dining Out’ money that you have left for this month with your new ‘Dining Out’ categories—or, as we like to say, it’s time to “budget.”

 When it’s time to budget next month, you’ve got a much clearer framework for your priorities, so allocate your dollars, accordingly!
 How much do you want to spend on these new categories?
-How can you stretch your money a bit further?
+How can you stretch your monthly cost for dining out to better match what you truly value?

 While this might seem a little too granular that what you’re used to, it can help get to the root of what you truly want and give you a way to line up your dollars to get there.